FelixEngl/atra/README.md

 the primary goal of scraping websites as comprehensively as possible, while ensuring ease of use and accessibility.

-## Tenets
+## Philosophy

-Atra follows some simple but powerful tenets:
+Atra follows a simple philosophy:
 - If you can't embed it, you don't need it.
-- Services are short-lived, but a monolith is for eternity.
+- Services are short-lived, but monoliths are for eternity.
 - One config to rule them all.

 ## Your first crawl